Hilary term

-Hilary term is the second academic term of the University of Oxford and Trinity College Dublin.
-It runs from January to March and is so named because the feast day of Hilary of Poitiers, 14 January, falls near the beginning of this term.
+Hilary term is the second academic term of the University of Oxford, Trinity College Dublin, and some other learning institutions.
+The Hilary term runs from January to March and is so named because the feast day of Hilary of Poitiers, 14 January, falls near the beginning of this term.
 All terms are dated from this day in the following way: